By the end of this section, you will be able to:

-- Identify the different forms of and reasons for direct civic engagement by the people.
+- Identify the different forms of and reasons for direct democracy

-Statewide methods of engagement, similar to direct democracy practices, allow citizens to propose and pass laws that affect state constitutions, state budgets, and more.
+Statewide direct democracy allows citizens to propose and pass laws that affect state constitutions, state budgets, and more.
 Most states in the western half of the country allow citizens all forms of direct democracy, while most states on the eastern and southern regions allow few or none of these forms.
-States that joined the United States after the Civil War are more likely to have direct democracy.
+States that joined the United States after the Civil War are more likely to have direct democracy, possibly due to the influence of Progressives during the late 1800s and early 1900s.
+Progressives believed citizens should be more active in government and democracy, a hallmark of direct democracy.

-Initiative or proposition is normally a law or constitutional amendment proposed and passed by the citizens of a state.
+The most common form of direct democracy is the initiative, or proposition.
+An initiative is normally a law or constitutional amendment proposed and passed by the citizens of a state.
 Initiatives completely bypass the legislatures and governor, but they are subject to review by the state courts if they are not consistent with the state or national constitution.
 The process to pass an initiative is not easy and varies from state to state.
 Most states require that a petitioner or the organizers supporting an initiative file paperwork with the state and include the proposed text of the initiative.
 This allows the state or local office to determine whether the measure is legal, as well as estimate the cost of implementing it.
 This approval may come at the beginning of the process or after organizers have collected signatures.
 The initiative may be reviewed by the state attorney general, as in Oregon’s procedures, or by another state official or office.
 In Utah, the lieutenant governor reviews measures to ensure they are constitutional.

 Next, organizers gather registered voters’ signatures on a petition.
 The number of signatures required is often a percentage of the number of votes from a past election.
 In California, for example, the required numbers are 5 percent (law) and 8 percent (amendment) of the votes in the last gubernatorial election.
 This means through 2018, it will take 365,880 signatures to place a law on the ballot and 585,407 to place a constitutional amendment on the ballot.